Do you know how many people own more than one investment property in Australia?

 Trust me – the answer will surprise you!

-You see, while there are about two million investors in Australia, about 75 per cent of them own just one investment property.
+You see, while there are just over two million investors in Australia, about 75 per cent of them own just one investment property.

 Only about 18 per cent own two, which rapidly drops down to about five per cent of investors who own three properties.